samrocks03/weed-detection-using-yolo-v8/README.md

 .
 ├── weed-detection-using-yolo-v8.ipynb
 ├── README.md
-└── dataset/
+└── data-set.zip/
     └── Weed Detection/
 ```

 ## 🧑‍💻 Author

-*This project notebook was created by [Samarth Kulkarni].
+*This project notebook was created by **Samarth Kulkarni**.
 If you find this helpful, feel free to star 🌟 the repo and share feedback!*

 ---